algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 **Note:**

-The process for the tokenization is the following:
+The process for the tokenisation is the following:

    - The program will read the array line by line
    - Then it will check every word of the line and it will create a token with the type right type  and value according to the word